 Great Pyramids of Giza

-Only the Great Pyramid of Giza, in El Giza, Egypt, is the only one that still exists.
-Oddly enough, it is the earliest of all the 7 wonders.
+Only the Great Pyramid of Giza, in El Giza, Egypt, remains.
+Oddly enough, it is the earliest of the seven wonders.
 Those Egyptian slaves certainly made a good product.
-We have been to the Pyramids of Giza and Cairo Egypt twice.
+We have been to the Pyramids of Giza and Cairo, Egypt, twice.
 They are incredible to see.
-They almost don’t seem man-made, perhaps aliens really did land on Earth!
+They almost don’t seem man-made—perhaps aliens really did land on Earth!

 What Are The Original 7 Ancient Wonders of the World?